hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 ![Example of Tabs]({{ site.url }}/images/tabs.png)

-In addition, tabs can be dismissed in one single button as shown in the above illustration reference 8.
+In addition, tabs can be dismissed in one single button as shown in the above illustration.
 This provides an added convenience to users.

 ### Permission Matrix